fomightez/jan2015feng_gr_m/real world 1.rst

 Now we should be set to run the ``annotate.py`` script.

-Looks like from the documentation the command would be....
+Looks like from the documentation the command would be ...

 ::

-    python annotate.py --mutations mutation_data.bed --genome S288C_reference_sequence_R64-1-1_20110203.fsa --coding orf_coding_all_R64-1-1_20110203.fasta --non-coding saccharomyces_cerevisiae_R64-1-1_20110208.gff.filtered`
+    python annotate.py --mutations mutation_data.bed --genome S288C_reference_sequence_R64-1-1_20110203.fsa --coding orf_coding_all_R64-1-1_20110203.fasta --non-coding saccharomyces_cerevisiae_R64-1-1_20110208.gff.filtered

+(Be careful to get it all as it is long and scrolls off to the right.)

 Running that unexpectedly FAILS?!?!?!